What is Rolling Admission?

-As you prepare for your college applications, it may feel like there are so many new terms to learn and countless admissions decisions to navigate.
-That's normal; you're not alone if you feel that way.
+As you prepare for your college applications, you may feel overwhelmed by the many new terms you need to learn and the countless decisions you need to make.
+This is normal, and you're not alone if you feel that way.

 We talk to students in your position all the time.
 When we do, we consistently get asked about rolling admissions.
-In this article, we explain what rolling admissions are.
-Then we share tips for deciding whether or not to apply this way.
+In this article, we explain rolling admissions.
+Then, we share tips for submitting college applications to schools with rolling admission deadlines.

 The Basics of Rolling Admission

-With rolling admission, you can submit your application at any time within the rolling admissions period, and the college will review your application in the order it comes in.
-This is opposed to colleges with a single admissions deadline, which most students are more familiar with.
+With rolling admission, you can submit your application anytime within the rolling admission period.
+Colleges will then review your application in the order it comes in.
+This process is opposed to regular admission deadlines, where colleges collect all applications and then begin reviewing them.

 Colleges and universities with rolling admissions take applications until they fill their freshman class.
-Once that happens, they conclude their rolling admissions cycle.
+Once that happens, they conclude their rolling admission cycle.

 We talked to Stephen Lazowski, Vice President for enrollment at Thiel College, to get the inside scoop on rolling admissions.
-Thiel College is one of the many rolling admissions schools.
+Thiel College is one of the many rolling admission schools.

 Lazowski told us that rolling admissions benefit students who don't want to be pressed against a hard deadline.
 They are also helpful for a student who didn't land a spot at their top-choice college or didn't receive enough financial aid at a college where they were accepted.